enricobragastini/triple_DH_protocol/README.md

 ## Requirements

-- `cryptography` library for secure key exchange and encryption.
+- `cryptography` library for encryption.

 ## Note on Security